 The faux feeling of being “unappreciated” is what you may externalize to your partner in this situation.
 You may explain that you “feel unappreciated,” but this may stem from your true feelings of sadness and anger and the underlying need for acknowledgment.

 According to Tennen & Affleck (1990), we use faux feelings to cover our real feelings because it puts the blame elsewhere and is a sense of projecting feelings outward, rather than looking inward and taking responsibility for our true feelings.

 Empathy vs Emotional Intelligence

-This date coincided with the emergence of the field of psychology as a science – as it at previously had been classified as a branch of philosophy – when William Wundt founded the first laboratory in Leipzig (1879) that dedicated itself to the applied study of psychological phenomena through the lenses of logical empiricism.
+This date coincided with the emergence of the field of psychology as a science – as it at previously had been classified as a branch of philosophy – when Wilhelm Wundt founded the first laboratory in Leipzig (1879) that dedicated itself to the applied study of psychological phenomena through the lenses of logical empiricism.

 From this moment in history onward, numerous psychological concepts were developed, refined and altered, in a striving for scientific precision.